๐Ÿ‡ณ๐Ÿ‡ฑ Want to learn Dutch? Fantastisch! Take the first step and find a Dutch language school

 โšฝ๏ธ Zlatan Ibrahimoviฤ‡

 Last but not least, the Dutch and the Swedes share the almighty football player Zlatan Ibrahimoviฤ‡.
-In 1999, he debuted for the football club Malmรถ FF and from then on, he became an icon for Sweden.
+In 1999, he made his debut for the football club Malmรถ FF, and from then on, he became an icon in Sweden.

 Swedes love him both for his skills and personality.
 Zlatan is a self-confident fighter on the field.
 Some Swedes want his face to be printed on Swedish bills.